The Monkey and the Jealous Camel

 Storyteller 3: Eventually, all the animals had arrived.

-(Monkey is ticking off the all the names as the animals enter.
-He has a click board and looks very official.
-Giraffe is the look out.)
+(Monkey is ticking off names as the animals enter.
+He has a clipboard and looks very official.
+Giraffe is the lookout.)

 Monkey: Is that everyone?

-(Everyone cheers, and claps Elephant is playing her trumpet with his trunk, the bear is playing the drums with his feet.
-Other animal musical instruments.)
+(Everyone cheers and claps.
+Elephant plays trumpet with her trunk, the bear plays drums with his feet, and other animals play instruments.)

 Storyteller 1: Everyone danced and chatted and had a merry time.

-Kangaroo: Stop the music.
-I just noticed that the camel isn’t here.
+Kangaroo: Stop the music!
+I just noticed the camel isn’t here.

-Crocodile: Never mind him, he is so grumpy.
+Crocodile: Never mind him.
+He’s always so grumpy.

 Penguin: He couldn’t be bothered coming.

-Giraffe: No wait, I see something coming up in the hill in the distance.
+Giraffe: No wait—I see something coming up the hill in the distance.

-Monkey: It is the camel and he doesn’t look very happy.
+Monkey: It’s the camel—and he doesn’t look very happy.

-Penguin: We should be very welcoming to him, when he arrives.
+Penguin: We should be very welcoming when he arrives.

-Camel: (sighs and wipes his brow.)
-This better be a good party.
-I have come an awfully long way.
+Camel: (sighs, wiping his brow) This better be a good party.
+I’ve come an awfully long way.

 (All the animals jump over one another.)